richTheCreator/Elevated-Trading-LLC/src/pages/blog/delta-8-how-to-choose-safe-reliable-distillate-for-your-retail-products/index.md

 * The number of other cannabinoids
 * Any contaminants like pesticides, heavy metals, or residual solvents

-**Identifying Safe Delta-8 Products**

-Recently reports surfaced that brands were selling contaminated delta-8 products.
-Claims were made that naturally rose color delta-8 distillate were bleached to appease to consumers who sought clear distillate products — often a sign of quality for distillates.

-While it is unclear whether the claims are valid, it is important to identify safe delta-8 products before purchase.
-ALWAYS make sure the COA is free of heavy metals residual solvents to ensure safety and purity.
-A proper lab test will show ‘ND’ for non-detected in all categories.

-Retailers should find a vendor that produces high-quality delta-8 distillate with a fair price — worth the cost.
+Find a vendor that produces high-quality delta-8 distillate with a fair price.
 While there is an abundance of companies to choose from, choose a supplier you can trust.
 Elevate.